sprkl-media-art/hello-world-/README.md

 Hi everyone

 Sprkl here :D
-Im an artist and writer- thats it
+im an artist and writer- thats it my life isnt that great